 Parse and interpret the CDA body sufficiently to be able to render it : A recipient of a CDA document must be able to parse and interpret the body of a CDA document sufficiently to be able to render it, using the following rendering rules:

+If the CDA Document has a title, it must be rendered.

 If the CDA Body is non-XML, it will need to be rendered with a software tool that recognizes its particular MIME media type.

 If the CDA Body is structured, the label of a section, as conveyed in the Section.title component, must be rendered.
 The absence of the Section.title component signifies an unlabeled section.

 If the CDA Body is structured, the contents of the Section.text field must rendered per the rules defined in Section Narrative Block (§ 4.3.5 ).